-In our rapidly technologizing world, we are nudged to interact with devices rather than engaging with the mechanics behind them.
-Plants in particular sustain us directly, though the processes through which they do so have become increasingly detached from the average person’s daily experience.
-My work explores the often-hidden mechanics of plant physiology, such as the tension that brings water up a ponderosa pine stem against the force of gravity, or the coevolution of the mucuna flower’s sound-reflective shape with its echo-locating bat pollinator.
-I aim to create work that transforms these microscopic or invisible processes into analogues viewers can experience in a tangible and visceral way.
-Perhaps engaging with these interpretations of plants as entities in dynamic relationships with their surroundings will contribute to our capacity to view the world around us as less silent, and more eloquent.
+My work explores the often-hidden mechanics of plant physiology, such as the tension that brings water up a Ponderosa pine against the force of gravity, or the coevolution of the Mucuna flower’s sound-reflective shape with its echo-locating bat pollinator.
+I use a combination of analog and digital processes, including textiles dyed with plant matter I collect, electronics controlling changes in light and sound, analog sensors transmitting data into exhibit spaces, and traditional drawing and painting techniques.
+I aim to create work that transforms microscopic or invisible processes into analogues viewers can experience in a tangible and visceral way.
+Perhaps engaging with these interpretations of plants as entities in dynamic relationships with their surroundings can contribute to our ability to think more critically about our capacity to both fit within and radically change our ecosystems.

 You can read more about my research in a recent interview in the Art HABENS Biennial Edition.